gaurangtorvekar/ipfs-fonts/README.md

 ### Description

 Google stores popular JavaScript libraries and fonts on their “hosted library” service.
 Similar to that, I am creating a font delivery service, which is completely decentralized in nature!
-The fonts themselves will be stored on IPFS + Filecoin, while I am creating a completely open-source Node app which will help serve those fonts such that they can be read by CSS.
+The fonts themselves will be stored on IPFS + Filecoin, while I am creating an open-source Node app which will help serve those fonts such that they can be embedded in your webpage's CSS.

 This project was created for the IPFS ETHGlobal hackathon - https://ethglobal.com/events/hackfs2022/home